jrneilson/dara/README.md

-# ar3l-search
+# DARA: Data-driven automated Rietveld analysis for phase search and refinement

 Automated phase search with BGMN